greenelab/deep-review/sections/05_treat.md

 reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`

-We primarily focus on ligand-based approaches that train on chemicals' features without requiring knowledge of the target, as opposed to alternative strategies that use target features such as the protein structure `TODO: add examples`.
+Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target, as opposed to strategies specifically modeling features such as protein structure `TODO: add examples`.
 Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties